retro16/acsi2stm/doc/manual.md

  * Click *Write* to start writing. **Existing data on the SD card will be erased**.
 Click *Yes* to confirm.
  * The SD card is now formatted to the standard format.

-You can also use the ACSI2STM setup tool to reformat the SD card for a PC.

-See [a2setup.md](a2setup.md) for more details on the setup tool.

 Creating an ICD PRO image